This are Facts about ATM you need to know and they are well documented sored over 69% user readability. Fact about ATM Card, ATM machine.

 An ATM, which stands for automated teller machine, is a specialized computer that makes it convenient to manage a bank account holder’s funds.

-An ATM card is a payment card or dedicated payment card issued by a financial institution (example:- a bank) which enables a customer to access their financial accounts via it’s and others’ automated teller machines (ATMs) and to make approved point of purchase retail transactions (example:- gas stations, grocery, hardware, department stores, etc.) ATM cards are not credit cards or debit cards.
+is a payment card or dedicated payment card issued by a financial institution (example:- a bank) which enables a customer to access their financial accounts via it’s and others’ automated teller machines (ATMs) and to make approved point of purchase retail transactions (example:- gas stations, grocery, hardware, department stores, etc.) ATM cards are not credit cards or debit cards.

 ATM cards are payment card size and style plastic cards with a magnetic stripe and/or a plastic smart card with a chip that contains a unique card number and some security information such as an expiration date or CVVC (CVV).